-On July 1, 1988, the City, the Orlando Utilities Commission (OUC), and the Florida Municipal Power Agency implemented the FMPP.
+On May 27, 1988, the City, the Orlando Utilities Commission (OUC), and the Florida Municipal Power Agency signed the Agreement and implemented the FMPP operations on July 1,1988.
 On January 1, 1996, the Kissimmee Utilities Authority joined the FMPP.
-The FMPP was developed to produce operational savings by better utilization of FMPP members' most economical generating units and cycling off less efficient units.
+The FMPP was developed to produce operational savings by better utilization of FMPP members' most economical generating units and keeping off less efficient units.
 All FMPP members share the cost of operation.

 The City can withdraw from the FMPP with a three-year written notice or at any time upon agreement of all members.
-In May 1998, the FMPP formed a marketing group to respond to the change in the bulk power market.
+In May 1998, the FMPP formed a marketing group - Florida Energy Marketing (FEM), to respond to the change in the bulk power market.
 This group has been very successful in selling pool energy resources on a non-firm basis.
 Participation in the FMPP has resulted in significant savings to the City.